Football Manager (1982 video game): Development and release

-Kevin Toms developed the first game, which was text-only, on a Video Genie, a clone of the Tandy TRS-80.
+Kevin Toms developed the first game, which was text-only, on a Video Genie, a clone of Tandy's TRS-80.
 The title evolved out of a board game Toms first designed aged 11 that was itself inspired by the 1968 football management simulation board game Soccerama.
 Early iterations were modelled on the cardboard from cereal packets and blank card decks, but Toms was inspired to develop it into a computer game after purchasing a ZX81 and deciding this was a "much better tool to run the game on, especially for automating things like the league table calculations and fixtures".
+One of his major problems during development was the memory of the ZX81, names of the teams along with the players had to fit into 8 characters.
+For this reason, clubs like Southampton were left out of the game as Toms couldn't find a way to shorten the name properly.
+According to him, development lasted about a year with him doing it part-time while working as a programmer in the Open University.

-It was later converted to the Sinclair ZX80 and ZX81, and Toms created the software label Addictive Games to launch the game in 1982.
+It was later converted to Sinclair's ZX80 and ZX81, and Toms created the software label Addictive Games to launch the game in January 1982, leaving his job at the Open University for it.
 It was then ported to the ZX Spectrum with added animated graphics showing match highlights.
 The game was a huge success and was ported to a wide range of systems between 1984 and 1987.
-While the Amiga, Amstrad CPC, Atari ST, BBC Micro, Commodore 64, MSX and DOS versions, kept or improved all features such as the match highlights graphics, all others (including the Acorn Electron, Atari 8-bit Commodore 16 and Plus/4 were, like the original, text only.
+While the Amiga, Amstrad CPC, Atari ST, BBC Micro, Commodore 64, MSX, and DOS versions, kept, or improved all features such as the match highlights graphics, all others (including the Acorn Electron, Atari 8-bit computers, Commodore 16, and Plus/4) were, like the original, text only.
+The Commodore 64 version of the game was released in North America in 1984.